 by Phil Seely, Senior Director of Portfolio Development for Envisant

 At Envisant, our mission is to help credit unions compete and to provide credit unions with a favorable operating environment and quality information, products and services, which have value, and which enable credit unions to exist, compete and prosper in the financial marketplace.
-Visit our website to learn more or contact George McDonald, DakCU’s Chief Officer of Strategic Services.
+Visit our website to learn more.
+Envisant is a DakCU Senior CAP preferred partner.
+Contact George McDonald, DakCU's Chief Officer of Strategic Services with any questions.

 The Memo is DakCU's newsletter that keeps

 Want the Memo delivered straight to your inbox?